knative/docs/CONTRIBUTING.md

 and maintained_ and _Community owned and maintained_.

 - **Knative owned and maintained**: Includes code samples that are actively maintained and e2e tested.
-To ensure content currency and balance available resource, only the code samples that meet the following requirements are located in the `docs/[*component*]/samples` folders of the `knative/docs`
+To ensure content is current and balance available resources, only the code samples that meet the following requirements are located in the `docs/[*component*]/samples` folders of the `knative/docs`
   repo: